 Step #1: Contribute to my employee share ownership plan (ESOP)

 One easy way to start saving for retirement is to contribute to your RRSP.
 If you setup an automated withdraw for every pay cheque from the start of your employment, you’ll hardly notice any material impact on your daily finance.
 As I mentioned in my money saving post that I was lucky enough to get a 50% matching for every dollar that I contributed to my ESOP.
 In this case, I contributed $5,000 and got $2,500 free money.
 Remember, the key thing is to direct both your contribution and the matching to your RRSP account.
-This way, you get to lower your income by the contribution amount (you don’t pay tax on the last $5,000 of your income – the highest tax bracket) and all your money get to grow tax free until you withdraw.
+This way, you get to lower your income by the contribution amount (you don’t pay tax on the last $5,000 of your income – the highest tax bracket) and all your money get to grow tax-free until you withdraw.

 Step #2: Maximize my RRSP contribution

 There are three ways that I used to conquer this task.
 First, using the automated withdraw method for every pay cheque.
 I killed two birds with one stone by having the ESOP contribution count toward my RRSP contribution amount and getting free cash along the way.
 The second way is to direct my year end bonus towards my RRSP account.
-By doing that, I am adding that amount to my RRSP contribution amount and my bonus money is not getting taxed when it’s paid to me and it gets to grow tax free until I withdraw.
+By doing that, I am adding that amount to my RRSP contribution amount and my bonus money is not getting taxed when it’s paid to me and it gets to grow tax-free until I withdraw.
 The third method is to top up the remaining amount to maximize the contribution before the March 1st contribution deadline.
 The first two methods did most of the heavy lifting, so I rarely need to do much for the third method.
 So maximizing my RRSP contribution is about an additional $7,000 on top of my ESOP.

 Step #3: File your tax early to get your tax refund early

-I usually file my tax around mid April or so.
+I usually file my tax around mid-April or so.
 My highest tax bracket was 43% (darn, that’s a lot of taxes to be paying.
 On the bright side, I also get a lot in refunds too if I have deductions) for last year.
-So with the $12,000 being tax free at 43%, I get about $5,160 in tax refund just from my RRSP contribution alone.
+So with the $12,000 being tax-free at 43%, I get about $5,160 in tax refund just from my RRSP contribution alone.
 Sweet.

 Step #4: Use my tax refunds to contribute to my kids’ RESP account

-Since I am getting a free $5,160 in tax refund, I don’t have to find extra money somewhere to contribute to my kids’ RESP.
+Since I am getting a free $5,160 in tax refunds, I don’t have to find extra money somewhere to contribute to my kids’ RESP.
 All I need to do is contribute $2,500 per kid, the government will provide a free education savings grant of 20%.
 So I contributed a total of $5,000 for both of my kids to get $1,000 in free money.
 Extra icing on my saving cake.

 Step #5: Compound the savings